AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 Market phases 1, 2, 6, and 9 are not relevant for successful trading.

+### MarketPhases Pro Description

+**Phase5Level**

+How far the price correction must be to become a valid market phase 5.

+**Phase4Level**

+How far the price correction must be to become a valid market phase 4.

 ### Depiction in the chart
 No parameters are required.